realworldocaml/book/en/compiler-frontend.md

 ## An overview of the toolchain

-The OCaml tools accept textual source code as input with filename extensions of `.ml` and `.mli` for modules and signatures respectively.
+The OCaml tools accept textual source code as input, using filename extensions of `.ml` and `.mli` for modules and signatures respectively.
 We explained the basics of the build process earlier in [xref](#files-modules-and-programs), so we'll assume you've built a few OCaml programs already by this point.